m-zeroual/Inception/README.md

 ## Overview

 The **Inception** project provides hands-on experience in system administration using Docker within a virtual machine.
-It covers key aspects of virtualization and containerization, focusing on Docker utilization, configuration management, custom Docker image creation, server management in containers, container resilience, user management, domain configuration.
+It covers key aspects of virtualization and containerization, focusing on Docker utilization, configuration management, custom Docker image creation, server management in containers.

 ## Getting Started